bglearning/bglearning.github.io/_posts/2018-02-03-on-learning.md

 tags: [life, note-to-self]
 image: assets/img/learning.jpg
 ---
-**I'm frequently afficted by this demoralizing and frustrating feeling of not being able to retain anything I learn.**
+**I'm frequently afflicted by this demoralizing and frustrating feeling of not being able to retain anything I learn.**

 Yes.
 It's okay to not retain *everything*.
 But I feel like I don't retain even 1/10th of all I learn.